marmelab/liMonade/Readme.md

 Either.of(5).traverse(v => throw new Error('Boom'));
     -> Identity<Either<new Error('Boom')>>
 ```
-- maybe.catch: works like map, it accept a function, and will call it if the value is an error.
-It Will transform the Error in a value an return a Right Error.
+- maybe.catch: Works like map, it accept a function, and will call it only if the value is an error.
+It Will transform the Error in a value and returns a Right.
 ```ts
 // Either<A>.catch(fn: Error => B): Either<A>;
 Either.of(5).catch(error => error.message);